uscensusbureau/citysdk/src/geojson/cartoFileStructure.md

 [link](https://factfinder.census.gov/service/Overview.html)

 # WGET
+---
+# Note: do this at your own risk.
+If too eager, Census will blacklist your IP address.
+---

 To get a recursive search through folders (branches) and assets (leaves) in a subdomain:
 `wget -r -np -R "index.html*" -e robots=off https://www2.census.gov/geo/tiger/PREVGENZ/`